scope42/scope42/README.md

 This tool helps you to keep track of issues, arising risks and possible improvements of your existing architecture.
 The terminology and concepts are based on aim42, the Architecture Improvement Method.

+⚠⚠⚠ **This project is currently in alpha stage.
+Breaking changes to the data format can happen without notice.
+Early feedback is very welcome and helpful to stabilize soon.**

 ## Features

 - Management of items with a fancy UI